This App is not intended for children under 13 years of age. We do not knowingly collect personal information from children under 13.

 ii.
 Your Use of Our Text and Audio Messaging Service

 You may use the text messaging service on Omlet to send your contacts text messages.
-If you use this service, you may include Personally-Identifying Information (such as your name, address, photo or phone number) in a text message that you send to your contacts via Omlet.
+If you use this service, you may include Personally-Identifying Information (such as your name, address, photo or phone number) in a text message that you send to your friends via Omlet.
 If you elect to include Personally-Identifying Information in the conversations you have on Omlet, you will provide that Personally-Identifying Information to us.

 iii.
 Your Use of “Share Functionality” on Omlet.

 You may sign into Omlet using third party accounts such as your Gmail account or Yahoo! email account.
 If you elect to use this feature, you will provide us with Personally-Identifying Information associated with your third party accounts, including without limitation: your name, email address, phone number, profile photo URL.
-We may display a pop up window asking you if we can access your contacts associated with this third party account.
+We will also display a pop up window asking you if we can access your contacts associated with this third party account.
 If you click “ok,” we will import your contacts from your third party account(s) to Omlet, and in so doing, you will provide us with Personally-Identifying Information about your friends that you have stored in your contact list on that third party account.

 iv.
 Your Use of Our Photo Album Service